Skip to content

 8. there is a difference between "compostable" and "garden compostable".

-Even if it is each by biodegradable products the two terms do not mean exactly the same thing in this respect, which is why I like to regard this information as a remarkable recycling fact.
+Even if it is each by biodegradable products the two terms do not mean exactly the same thing in this respect, which is why I like to consider this information as a remarkable recycling fact.

-10. there are over 3000 recycling centers in Germany
+10. there are over 3000 recycling centers in germany

 Using recycling facts and figures to make a lasting difference in the world